plebbit/plebbit-js/README.md

   upvoteCount: number
   downvoteCount: number
-  replies: Pages // only preload page 1 sorted by 'topAll', might preload more later, only provide sorting for posts (not comments) that have 100+ child comments flair?: string // arbitrary strings added by the author or mods to describe the author or comment spoiler?: boolean pinned?: boolean locked?: boolean
+  replies: Pages // only preload page 1 sorted by 'topAll', might preload more later, only provide sorting for posts (not comments) that have 100+ child comments flair?: Flair // arbitrary colored strings added by the author or mods to describe the author or comment spoiler?: boolean pinned?: boolean locked?: boolean